altgans/altgans.github.io/src/posts/linux-setup.md

 2025-10-19 22:36
 More ricing?
 Instead of quickshell there is also aylur :)
-TODO also, i could check my icons and gtk theme
+TODO: also, i could check my icons and gtk theme
 DONE decrease `fuzzel` font size removed `google-chrome` set cool wallpaper
-TODO configure standard utils for opening images, pdf, ..
+TODO: configure standard utils for opening images, pdf, ..
-TODO accidentally removed my gtk theme when cleaning unused packages :) fixed `nemo` not opening a terminal by calling `gsettings set org.cinnamon.desktop.default-applications.terminal exec ghostty` removed `etcher` set `nemo` as default file launcher `xdg-mime default nemo.desktop inode/directory application/x-gnome-saved-search` TODO `xdg-open` vs `gtk-launch`
+TODO: accidentally removed my gtk theme when cleaning unused packages :) fixed `nemo` not opening a terminal by calling `gsettings set org.cinnamon.desktop.default-applications.terminal exec ghostty` removed `etcher` set `nemo` as default file launcher `xdg-mime default nemo.desktop inode/directory application/x-gnome-saved-search`
+TODO: `xdg-open` vs `gtk-launch`

 2025-10-20 20:38
 need to change gtk theme and everything... best if there is a way to write this to a config or have a gui?